• What is Copywriting?

 7. Clock-Oriented

 Copywriters work under deadline.
 Often, I’m balancing a dozen projects at once and have to prioritize churning work out and retain my pace.
 This is a skill copywriters learn over time but by far is the most important.
+Staying focused and meeting your deadlines is critical for success.

-Copywriting Q&A: 6 (More) Habits of Successful Copywriters
+6 (More) Habits of Successful Copywriters

-Copywriting Q&A: 5 Ways Super-Productive Copywriters Start Their Days
+5 Ways Super-Productive Copywriters Start Their Days

-Copywriting Q&A: Copywriters Confess Their Dirty Secrets
+Copywriters Confess Their Dirty Secrets

-Copywriting Q&A: 5 Things Clients/Product Managers Wish You Knew
+5 Things Clients/Product Managers Wish You Knew

-Copywriting Q&A: The Secret to Being Prepared for Creative Reviews
+The Secret to Being Prepared for Creative Reviews

-Filed Under: Business Development, Growth & Development
+Filed Under: Business Development, Mindset & Professional Development Tagged With: Productivity

 Interested in Copywriting?
 Get our Free Video Training!